Mpho-Radebe/Communicating-Data-findings/README.md

 * Most borowers were employed and full time time employees
 * A borrowers occupation has little to no influence on whether a person will take out a loan or not as there was vast list of occupations of people who took out loans.

-## Key Insights for Presentation

-> For the presentation I begin by showing the relationship between the borrower annual percentage rate (APR).
-Since the company is based in California, I picked the borrowers state visual to identify where most borrowers are from.